App In-line Content

 Following are the callback methods available in WECampaignCallback

-• onCampaignPrepared : This is the first callback method that is triggered when data for the qualified campaign is retrieved from the WebEngage servers.
-You can also stop rendering the campaign by calling stopRendering() method of WECampaignData, generally this can come handy if you want to just retrieve some data and render on your own for templates like Banner and Text also.
-While this will always be called for your templates (banner, text and custom).
+• onCampaignPrepared This is the first callback method that is triggered when data for the qualified campaign is retrieved from the WebEngage servers.
+You can also stop rendering the campaign by calling stopRendering() method of WECampaignData, generally This can come in handy if you want to just retrieve some data and render on your own for templates like Banner and Text.
+This will always be called for your templates (banner, text, and custom).

 • func onCampaignPrepared(_ data: WEGCampaignData) -> WEGCampaignData {